lanceupton/shiny.reviewer/README.md

 ```

 This runs an application using the provided example content (Mario Kart
 Wii tracks).
-This will work fine, but you’ll probably want to store new
+This will work fine, but you’ll probably want to record all
-reviews somewhere persistent.
+the reviews submitted by users.
 This is where `callback` comes in handy.
 The below boilerplate code leverages the provided methods to sync
 reviews to a Google Sheets file.
 It assumes that you have called
 `DEV_auth_set()` to write an encrypted gs4 token to the project